 Step 2 – Condition

 I alternate between a light and heavier conditioner, depending on what my hair needs.
 The Devacurl original shampoo and conditioner provides heavier moisture.

 While still in the shower, bend forward; apply curl enhancer to soaking wet hair.
 Crunch the curl enhancer from the ends to the scalp, do the same with the hair gel.
 Crunching helps to encourage curl formation, this will also help to cut down on frizz.

 Use a cotton towel, never wring or shake out the curls at this stage.
 A cotton towel helps to dry hair faster with its absorbent material and dries hair without friction.
 This minimizes frizz, split ends and hair breakage.
 I use a towel by Aquis, which is pretty large, 19 x 52 inches, it wraps around my hair easily.

 If in a hurry and can’t wait for hair to air dry, you can use a blow dryer with a diffuser.

 Weekly Deep Conditioner Treatments

 Deep conditioning treatments help to moisturize and strengthen the hair.
 Using a heated cap will leave your hair soft and shiny.
-Amazon has many great options for the heated cap.
+Amazon has many great cap options.

 My advice is to figure out what works for you.
 Stop comparing yourself to others, just stop.
-Decide what you want, if the transition stage is too painful for you; remember the reasons why you are doing this.
+Decide what you want, if you start the Curly Girl Method and the transition stage is too painful for you; remember the reasons why you made the decision to start in the first place.
 During this process, I have learned to be a bit more daring and confident, to define my own version of beauty and to embrace the decision I made.
 Remember that hair grows; in the meantime enjoy the journey!